vatsalpatani/vatsalpatani/README.md

  ### About Me 🚀

 🎓 Hi there!
-I'm Vatsal Patani, a BCA student with a passion for coding and technology.
+I'm Vatsal Patani, a web devloper with a passion for coding and technology.

-🔭 I’m currently working on **Front End Developing Languages**
+🔭 I’m currently working on **BackEnd Developing Languages**

 🌱 I’m currently learning **HTML , CSS , JAVASCRIPT , PHP , LARAVEL , PYTHON , etc.**